 Birch’s second key contribution in the reduction of methoxybenzene was demonstrating that the enol ether could be hydrolyzed to a ketone.
 This reaction eventually became very important in the synthesis of steroid derivatives.
 The first chemist to call this reaction the “Birch reduction” was Carl Djerassi, the “father of The Pill”.
 [See: The Organic Chemistry Behind, “The Pill”]

-- The nucleophile here is therefore not sodium but “electron”.
+Note 2.
+The nucleophile here is therefore not sodium but “electron”.
 A reaction that occurs without two molecules having to collide into each other might seem weird – like procreation without sex.
 The analogy to artificial insemination is apt, as the reaction can be conducted using a battery as a source of electrons without the need for any sodium whatsoever.

-- The second protonation event is responsible for the formation of the 1,4 diene.
+Note 4.
+The second protonation event is responsible for the formation of the 1,4 diene.
 Why does the (non-conjugated) 1,4-diene form and not the (conjugated, therefore more stable) 1,3- diene?
 According to 13C NMR studies, the central carbon is more electron-rich and the rationale is that the reaction happens fastest (and irreversibly) at this position.
 This is therefore an example of kinetic control.

-- Since the reaction medium is quite basic, if protonation happened on oxygen the resulting product would quickly be deprotonated again.
+Note 6.
+Since the reaction medium is quite basic, if protonation happened on oxygen the resulting product would quickly be deprotonated again.
 Protonation on carbon, on the other hand, is irreversible.

+Note 7.
 This application of the Birch reduction as a “masking group” for a beta-keto ester is pretty clever.
 (Reference 7).